Karplus equation

 The relationship is used for 3JH,H coupling constants.
 The superscript "3" indicates that a 1H atom is coupled to another 1H atom three bonds away, via H-C-C-H bonds.
-(Such hydrogens bonded to neighbouring carbon atoms are termed vicinal).
+(Such H atoms bonded to neighbouring carbon atoms are termed vicinal).
 The magnitude of these couplings are generally smallest when the torsion angle is close to 90° and largest at angles of 0 and 180°.

 This relationship between local geometry and coupling constant is of great value throughout nuclear magnetic resonance spectroscopy and is particularly valuable for determining backbone torsion angles in protein NMR studies.